Play to Generalize: Learning to Reason Through Game Play: Visual Reasoning Generalization

 \paragraph{RL on games shows data scalability.} Thanks to using game engine, we can generate data at any scale with high flexibility.
 To show data scalability on RL of visual games, we conduct experiments using 16k and 32k snake game samples, respectively.
 As in Tab.~\ref{tab:ablation_scaling}, scaling data from 16k to 32k brings a performance improvement of 1.3\% on average across all domains.
 This suggests the potential of the proposed ViGaL paradigm to improve downstream performance by easily scaling training data, which contrasts with the data scaling challenges of domain-specific human annotated data, requiring extensive manual effort.

 \paragraph{Both text and vision contribute to better visual reasoning.} To isolate the contributions of text and vision modalities, we conduct an ablation study with a text-only setting.
 In this setup, we represent game states—including snake positions, apple locations, and boundary constraints—using only textual descriptions during RL training.
 The model trained with text-only inputs on the Snake game demonstrates substantial improvements across all multimodal benchmarks, with average performance increasing from 49.1\% to 59.6\%.
 Incorporating visual inputs yields an additional 1.8\% performance gain.
 These results demonstrate that multimodal RL enhances visual reasoning capabilities, with complementary contributions from both text and vision modalities.
-Fig.~\ref{fig:ablation_vision_curve} shows that including the vision modality leads to increased response length during RL training, suggesting more detailed reasoning processes.

 \paragraph{RL generalizes better than SFT from games to math.} To evaluate the out-of-domain generalization of \ourmethod, we compare it with supervised fine-tuning (SFT) using identical visual game data.
-Tab. ~\ref{tab:ablation_sftvsrl} shows that SFT with Snake game data degrades the base model's performance on both mathematical reasoning and geometry tasks by a notable 9.7\% and 12.7\%, respectively.
+Tab.~\ref{tab:ablation_sftvsrl} shows that SFT with Snake game data degrades the base model's performance on both mathematical reasoning and geometry tasks by a notable 9.7\% and 12.7\%, respectively.
 While SFT produces modest improvements on CLEVR+, these gains are substantially smaller than those achieved by RL.
 Overall, RL improves performance by 12.3\%, whereas SFT decreases performance by 1.9\%.
 This stark contrast demonstrates that RL better preserves and extends the model's reasoning capabilities to new domains.